- As low as $157/Night

 This 2 bedroom unit is located on the 1st Floor.
 Carpet and tile, new washer and dryer, Extra features include: 3 TVs,iron, and ironing board

 Brigadune Condominiums are located on a narrow coastal peninsula that is bordered by the ocean and a saltwater tidal inlet.
-Appreciate great vistas and project amenities that include: an ocean front pool, sundeck, security, two new elevators, laundry rooms on every other floor, BBQ picnic area, beach shower, and convenient beach accesses.
+Savor great vistas and project amenities that include: an ocean front pool, sundeck, security, two new elevators, laundry rooms on every other floor, Bar-B-Que picnic area, beach shower, and convenient beach accesses.

 Convenient unassigned open parking is limited to two cars per unit during the summer season.